dvary/family-health-tracker/DEPLOYMENT.md

-# Family Health Tracker - Deployment Guide
+# Life Vault - Deployment Guide

-This guide covers deploying the Family Health Tracker application on Ubuntu servers using Docker and Portainer.
+This guide covers deploying the Life Vault application on Ubuntu servers using Docker and Portainer.

 ## 🚀 Quick Start